-Student Broadcast Coverage - Western Conference Volleyball Tournament
+Student Broadcast Coverage - Bering Sea Conference Basketball Tournament

-BSSD student broadcasters will be covering the Western Conference Volleyball Tournament in Elim, AK.
+BSSD student broadcasters will be covering the Bering Sea Conference Basketball Tournament in Unalakelet, AK.
 With help from our sponsors the students are running the entire show that viewers from around the state will see.

 The Bering Strait School District (BSSD) 2012-2013 Academic Report Card is now available for your review.
 This District Report Card presents information about the district’s performance for the 2012-2013 school year.
 The individual School Report Cards are also available for download for all fifteen (15) BSSD K-12 schools.